tiiuae/sbomnix/doc/nixgraph.md

 # nixgraph

-`nixgraph` is a python library and command line utility for querying and visualizing dependency graphs for [nix](https://nixos.org/) packages.
+[`nixgraph`](../src/nixgraph/main.py) is a python library and command line utility for querying and visualizing dependency graphs for [Nix](https://nixos.org/) packages.

 Table of Contents